-Dr. Hamas: The IDEAL Implant has a unique internal structure that minimizes the “bouncing,” “scalloping” and “wrinkling” associated with original saline implants.
+Dr. Hamas: The IDEAL Implant has a unique internal structure that minimizes the “bouncing,” “scalloping” and “wrinkling” associated with original saline breast implants.

 The internal structure consists of a series of implant shells nested together and two separate chambers that hold saline.
 This simple, yet innovative internal structure is designed to control movement of the saline and support the implant edges to reduce wrinkling.

 In addition, the edges have been lowered to better fit the natural curve of the chest wall.
 When held upright, the internal structure supports the upper portion of the implant to prevent collapsing.

 The amount of saline used to fill the implant can be adjusted to correct for differences in the size of a woman’s breasts.

 Jenny Eden:Since folding over and rubbing on itself is one of the things that causes breast implants to rupture, I don’t understand how the separate baffles in the Ideal Implant keep from doing that.
 It seems like rupture rates would be doubled, because there is double the amount of potential folding.

 Can you speak to how the durability and complication potential for the Ideal Implant?

 Dr. Hamas: Many people tried to develop a baffle for the saline implant...
 I tried many variations until I hit on the current design that keeps the baffle in place inside the implant.